 From the CDN perspective, 92% of our traffic goes to the CDN servers.
 So they don't actually touch our origin servers.
 It's pretty amazing.
 That means that when those spikes happen, the traffic is distributed across that entire network of servers.
 Which not only saves us bandwidth and that ultimately saves us cost, but also from an end user perspective, things are super fast, and that makes them happy.

-Cloudflare allows us to go and look like we have a huge international presence by having over 115 different servers worldwide.
+Cloudflare allows us to go and look like we have a huge international presence by having over 200 different data centers worldwide.
 We go and essentially push our data out to those sort of edge servers.
 And that allows from our end user perspective to have a faster experience because the servers are right next to them, right?
 So there are very few hops.
 So even though they're in Australia or in Asia, they have an incredible experience using Crunchbase because of that CDN.

 The most critical thing is that they can rely on us.
 They know that when they go to Crunchbase.com, they find the thing that they expect in having that server up and running.
 Cloudflare lets us deliver on that promise that expectation that the user has by being up and running.